espoirMur/masakhane_twitter_bot/README.md

 This project is a bot that use the English-Lingala MNT model from the project and help to translate your english tweets into Lingala

-Lingala is one of the most spoken language in DRC , however it's have been translated in few language.
+Lingala is one of the most spoken language in DRC , however only few language has been translated into eat.
+It's even hard to translate local languages to Lingala.
+That is why I thought it may be useful to translate English to Lingala.

 This bot help you to translate your english tweets into Lingala tweets , in the future it will integrate many languages and will perform a reverse translation.